 Folic acid can help prevent birth defects.
 Help your body and your baby’s body get the nutrition it needs.
 Take a quality pre-natal vitamin with folic acid just as soon as you are trying to conceive or think you might have conceived.

-Many pregnant women are now also taking a high quality pure fish oil supplement.
+Many pregnant women are now also taking a high quality fish oil supplement.
 This gives you the important nutrients of DHA and omega-3 for healthy babies.

 It has been shown in clinical studies that diets rich in omega-3 fatty acids from fish oil which provides DHA, will help to provide nutritional support to a baby’s visual, nerve and brain function.